build-your-own-internet/byoi/chapters/002-smol-internet/README.md

 `default via 10.1.2.1 dev eth0`.
-This default gateway is what will be used for any outgoing packets that are not on the otherwise defined routes. `ip route` shows routes on active interfaces. `ip addr` displays all available interfaces on a host, even ones that are not currently active.
+This default gateway is what will be used for any outgoing packets that are not on the otherwise defined routes. `ip route` shows routes on active interfaces. `ip addr` displays all available interfaces on a machine, even ones that are not currently active.

 `ip route` deals entirely with layer 3 information; whereas `ip addr` has information about both layer 2 and layer 3.